clark800/hget/README.md

 * Support for tunnel and relay mode HTTP/HTTPS proxies
 * Automatically follows HTTP 3xx redirects.
 * Download progress can be sent to an external progress bar utility.
-* If the destination file exists and the `-u` option is specified, the file will only be downloaded if the modification time on the server is more recent than the modification time of the local file (using the If-Modified-Since header).
+* If the destination file exists and the `-n` option is specified, the file will only be downloaded if the modification time on the server is more recent than the modification time of the local file (using the If-Modified-Since header).